-Problem - Symptom Possible Cause Recommended Action ON / OFF Switch is on but the A/C Indicator does not light Primary power disconnect is in OFF position.
-Primary fuses / breakers are blown or tripped.
-Faulty components in unit.
-Turn primary power disconnect switch to ON position. a) Have qualified person check primary fuses / breakers. b) Connect unit to known good primary power receptacle Return to authorized service center for repair or replacement.
-FAULT indicator flashing, 65 PSI indicator flashing INPUT VOLTAGE SELECTION SWITCH set for incorrect voltage.
+Problem - Symptom Possible Cause Recommended Action ON / OFF Switch is on but the A/C Indicator does not light Turn primary power disconnect switch to ON position. a) Have qualified person check primary fuses / breakers. b) Connect unit to known good primary power receptacle Return to authorized service center for repair or replacement.
+FAULT indicator flashing, 65 PSI indicator flashing.
+Fan MOT1 is on.
+INPUT VOLTAGE SELECTION SWITCH set for incorrect voltage.
 Primary input voltage problem.
 Faulty components in unit.
 Turn off power to unit then set INPUT VOLTAGE SELECTION SWITCH to match primary input voltage.
 Have qualified person check primary voltage to insure it meets unit requirements see section 2.04.
 Return to authorized service center for repair or replacement.
 TEMPERATURE indicator on.
 FAULT indicator flashing.
 Air flow through or around the unit is obstructed.
 Duty cycle of the unit has been exceeded Failed components in unit Refer to clearance information - section 2.04 Allow unit to cool.
 Return to authorized service center for repair or replacement.
 GAS indicator off, FAULT and MIN pressure indicators flashing.
-1. Gas supply not connected to unit.
-2. Gas supply not turned on.
-3. Gas supply pressure too low.
-4. AIR PRESSURE CONTROL regulator set too low.
-5. Failed components in unit.
+Gas supply not connected to unit.
+Gas supply not turned on.
+Gas supply pressure too low.
+AIR PRESSURE CONTROL regulator set too low.
+Failed components in unit.
 Connect gas supply to unit.
 Turn gas supply on.
 Set air supply inlet pressure to unit to 120 psi.
 Adjust regulator to set air pressure - see section 4.02.
 Return to authorized service center for repair or replacement.
 FAULT and 70 PSI indicators flashing.
-1. Shield Cup loose.
-2. Torch not properly connected to power supply.
-3. Problem in torch and leads PIP circuit.
-4. Failed components in unit.
+After 20 seconds fan MOT1 turns on.
+Shield Cup loose.
+Torch not properly connected to power supply.
+Problem in torch and leads PIP circuit.
+Failed components in unit.
 Hand tighten the shield cup until it is snug.
 Insure torch ATC is securely fastened to unit.
 Replace torch and leads or return to authorized service center for repair or replacement.
 Return to authorized service center for repair or replacement.
 FAULT and 75 PSI indicators flashing.
-1. Start signal is active when ON/OFF SWITCH is turned to ON position.
-2. Problem in the torch and leads switch circuit.
-3. Failed components in unit.
-1. Start can be active for one of the following: • Hand torch switch held closed • Hand pendant switch held closed • CNC START signal is active low Release the START signal source 2.
-Replace torch and leads or return to authorized service center for repair or replacement.
-3. Return to authorized service center for repair or replacement.
+Start signal is active when ON/OFF SWITCH is turned to ON position.
+Problem in the torch and leads switch circuit.
+Failed components in unit.
+Start can be active for one of the following: Hand torch switch held closed Hand pendant switch held closed CNC START signal is active low Release the START signal source Replace torch and leads or return to authorized service center for repair or replacement.
+Return to authorized service center for repair or replacement.